-In February 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-02, "Leases."
-ASU No. 2016-02 requires that lessees put leases on their balance sheets, but recognize expenses and cash flows in a manner similar to current accounting practices.
-All entities classify leases to determine how to recognize lease-related revenue and expense.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)."
+ASU No. 2016-02 requires that lessees recognize lease assets and a lease liabilities for all leases with greater than 12 month terms on the balance sheet.
+The guidance also requires disclosures about the amount, timing and uncertainty of cash flows arising from leases.
 This new guidance is effective for fiscal years beginning after December 15, 2018 and interim periods within those years, with early adoption permitted.
-The amendments in this update must be applied using a modified retrospective approach.
-We are currently evaluating the impact that the standard will have on our Consolidated Financial Statements.
+The standard must be applied using a modified retrospective approach.
+The Company is currently evaluating the impact that ASU No. 2016-02 will have on our Consolidated Financial Statements.
+The Company is currently evaluating the impact that ASU No. 2016-02 will have a material impact on its consolidated balance sheet.
+The Company is currently evaluating the effect that implementation of this standard will have on the Company's consolidated statements of income, cash flows, financial position and related disclosures.